Search locations or food

 Add to list

-Sugo alla Genovese is a traditional Italian sauce that, despite its name, originates from Naples, but it was likely brought over to the city from Genoa by Genovese immigrants during the Renaissance period.
+Sugo alla Genovese is a traditional sauce that, despite its name, originates from Naples, but it was likely brought over to the city from Genoa by Genovese immigrants during the Renaissance period.
 The sauce is prepared by sautéeing veal or beef in olive oil with large amounts of onions, carrots, and celery for a long time, usually from 2 to 10 hours.

 White wine or stock are often added to the sauce to enrich its flavors.
 Once done, sugo alla Genovese is served either as it is or the meat is served separately from the sauce.
 It's traditionally paired with pasta types such as ziti or rigatoni, and the dish is then garnished with tomatoes and topped with grated pecorino.